grahamannett/identicon-take-home/README.md

 Graham Annett
 6/14/24

+Note: throughout this readme, I use matrix and grid interchangeably.

 # Setup
-The project was initialized with pdm so it is possibly more boilerplate than necessary but I find that it's better to just always use something like pdm to start a project rather than attempting to migrate as it can be a pain.
+The project was initialized with pdm so it is more files than necessary but I find that its better to just always use something like pdm to start a project rather than attempting to migrate as it can be a pain.

 To setup, you can use `pip install -r requirements && pip install -e .` or `pdm install && pdm sync` should also work.
 I believe the only external dependencies is `PIL`.